Find time-saving French resources here! ➔

 I love these survey-style activities for beginners, because they are great at getting students to answer using complete sentences.
 Because they are practicing with very specific structures, even intermediate students can benefit from these activities when reviewing structures like the imparfait or the futur simple.

-This futur proche speaking activity is my go-to when teaching the verb aller, because it really helps students understand conjugated and infinitive verbs.
-Because they need to answer in the negative form at times, it’s a great way to practice that, too!
+This French Find Someone Who activity is my go-to when teaching French ER verbs, because it really helps students master the basics of yes/no questions.
+Because they need to answer in the negative form at times, it’s a great way to practice French negation, too!

 Find all my French find someone who activities here.